 11. Ask your doctor about prescribing Transderm Scop patches.
 This is a prescription patch that helps prevent nausea and vomiting.
 Check on possible side effects or medication interactions with your doctor.
-Be sure to remove them when you land and drink plenty of water, since you will have a tendency to get more dehydrated.
+Be sure to remove them when you land and drink plenty of water since the patches cause you to become more dehydrated.

 12. Try using a travel wristbands for motion sickness (check out SeaBands).
-Some people find that these work for them, while others do not see any noticeable improvement.
+Some people find that these work great, while others do not see any noticeable improvement.

 13. Over-the-counter motion sickness pills (like Dramamine).
 The downside is that some of these can cause extreme drowsiness.
-Try one that causes less drowsiness.
+Try a non-drowsy formula to eliminate this problem.

 14. Chewing on ginger gum or taking ginger pills can help settle your stomach.
 You can also try eating soda crackers and drinking ginger ale.